Skip to Content

 APP_VERSIONThe currently installed application version.

-CLOUD_CREDENTIALSThe keypair private key minted by GENERATE_PROXY_KEYPAIR.
+CLOUD_CREDENTIALSThe keypair private key minted by GENERATE_PROXY_KEYPAIR, plus the proxy user/role names and the cloud-side register_secret.

 The application schemas are inside the app sandbox — only the application’s own procedures can read them, and they’re invisible to your other Snowflake roles.